 The Role of the Arizona Nursing Board Attorney

-An occupational license defense lawyer steps in to represent you during these matters, and their key areas of focus can be divided into three categories:
+An occupational license defense lawyer steps in to represent you during these matters, and we can divide their key areas of focus into three categories:

-- Application Appeals: defending a person’s application for an occupation when it is denied.
+- Application Appeals: defending a person’s occupation application when denied.

-- Unprofessional Conduct Defense: representing practicing professionals who have faced discipline because they’ve been accused with professional misconduct, unethical behavior, or crime.
+- Unprofessional Conduct Defense: representing practicing professionals who have faced discipline because they’ve been accused of professional misconduct, unethical behavior, or crime.

 Nurse License Compact

 Nurses in Arizona can get a nursing license that’s good for practicing nursing in other states.
 It can be beneficial as it allows for more job opportunities for the individual.
 The Nurse Licensure Compact (NLC) provides for recognition of nursing licenses between the states who are members of this compact in the United States.

 The NLC allows nurses to practice in more than one state without additional licenses.

 Primary State of Residence

 For a Compact license, a nurse must apply in the state that is their primary residence.
 The primary state of residence is all about the person’s legal residency status.
 The driver’s license, the person’s voter’s card, and federal income tax returns can show it.
 It does not have to do with whether or not they own property in the state.

 When Arizona is the primary residence, and the nurse gets her nursing license, that license will be valid in other states that are members of the Nurse Licensure Compact.
 If the nurse obtained a nursing license in a state that was not their primary residence, other Compact states would not recognize that license.